djjolicoeur/datomic-tools/README.md

 ## Publishing Snapshots

 Merges to `main` automatically publish the current `-SNAPSHOT` version to Clojars via GitHub Actions (`.github/workflows/publish-snapshot.yml`).
 Add the secrets `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` to the repository for the deploy to succeed.
-The workflow installs Leiningen, runs `lein test`, writes credentials to `~/.lein/credentials.clj`, and runs `lein deploy clojars`.
+The workflow installs Leiningen, runs `lein test`, writes credentials to `~/.lein/credentials.clj`, and runs `lein deploy clojars`. `project.clj` also reads credentials directly from `CLOJARS_USERNAME` / `CLOJARS_PASSWORD`, so the secrets must be present in the build environment even if the credentials file is unavailable.

 ## License